Wabinab/TPU_utility/README.md

 # TPU_utility
-Utility for TPU with PyTorch XLA
+Utility for TPU with PyTorch XLA.

+One more examples please check [this kaggle notebook](https://www.kaggle.com/wabinab/test-tpu-training).